 Will businesses have to change how they work?

+We want to help businesses and employees understand how flexible working can work for them.
 Many people and businesses will want to continue to work in this more flexible way.
 This might mean a mixture of working in the office and at home or in the local community.